anonymous34579/repository-icse/README.md

-# repository-icse
+# Delta Debugging for Neural Networks
-This repository contains all codes for the conference paper ICSE # xxx.
+This repository contains codes for the ICSE'24 submission